 Foreign Currency - The functional currency of all of the Company's foreign subsidiaries is the applicable local currency.
 The translation of the applicable foreign currencies into U.S. dollars is performed for balance sheet accounts using current exchange rates in effect at the balance sheet date and for revenues and expense accounts using average exchange rates prevailing during the fiscal year.
 Adjustments resulting from the translation of foreign currency financial statements are accumulated net of tax in a separate component of equity.
-Currency translation loss included in accumulated other comprehensive income (loss) was approximately \$(1.6) million and \$(10.3) million for the three months ended September 30, 2023 and 2022, respectively.
-Currency translation loss included in accumulated other comprehensive income (loss) was approximately \$(0.5) million and \$(23.1) million for the nine months ended September 30, 2023 and 2022, respectively.
+Currency translation loss (loss) income included in accumulated other comprehensive income (loss) loss was approximately \$(1.6 1.8) million and \$(10.3 0.9) million for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively.
+Currency translation loss included in accumulated other comprehensive income (loss) was approximately \$(0.5) million and \$(23.1) million for the nine months ended September 30, 2023 and 2022, 2023, respectively.

-Gains or losses resulting from foreign currency transactions are included in the accompanying condensed consolidated statements of operations and comprehensive income, except for those relating to intercompany transactions of a long-term investment nature, which are captured in a separate component of equity as accumulated other comprehensive income (loss).
-Currency transaction income included in the accompanying condensed consolidated statements of operations and comprehensive income was approximately \$0.1 million and \$1.1 million for the three months ended September 30, 2023 and 2022, respectively.
-Currency transaction (loss) income included in the accompanying condensed consolidated statements of operations and comprehensive income was approximately \$(0.2) million and \$2.4 million for the nine months ended September 30, 2023 and 2022, respectively.
+Gains or losses resulting from foreign currency transactions are included in the accompanying condensed consolidated statements of operations and comprehensive (loss) income, except for those relating to intercompany transactions of a long-term investment nature, which are captured in a separate component of equity as accumulated other comprehensive income (loss).
+Currency transaction income included in the accompanying condensed consolidated statements of operations and comprehensive income was approximately \$0.1 million and \$1.1 million for the three months ended September 30, 2023 and 2022, respectively. loss.
+Currency transaction (loss) income included in the accompanying condensed consolidated statements of operations and comprehensive (loss) income was approximately \$0.0 million and \$(0.2 0.5) million and \$2.4 million for the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.

-Recent Accounting Pronouncements - There were no accounting pronouncements issued during the nine months ended September 30, 2023 that are expected to have a material impact on the condensed consolidated financial statements.
+Recent Accounting Pronouncements - There were no accounting pronouncements issued during the nine three months ended September 30, 2023 March 31, 2024 that are expected to have a material impact on the condensed consolidated financial statements.